-Purpose and Scope
+Purpose and Scope .1

-Objectives
+Objectives .1

-Role of the Chief Financial Officer 1
+Role of the Chief Financial Officer .1

-Role of the Investment Monitor 2
+Role of the Investment Monitor .
+2

-Role of the Finance Committee 2
+Role of the Finance Committee .
+2

-Ethics and Conflict of Interest 2
+Ethics and Conflict of Interest .
+2

-Internal Controls 2
+Internal Controls

-External Portfolio Management 2
+External Portfolio Management

-Community Bank Program 3
+Community Bank Program

-Investment of Bond Proceeds 3
+Investment of Bond Proceeds

-Arbitrage Management Program 3
+Arbitrage Management Program

-Payment of Banking Service and Investment Fees
+Payment of Banking Service and Investment Fees .4

-Authorized Depository and Fee Service Banks
+Authorized Depository and Fee Service Banks .4

-Authorized Investment Broker/Dealers
+Authorized Depository and reciser the Damis and Authorized Investment Broker/Dealers 4

 Benchmarks

-Purchase of Investments General =
+Purchase of Investments

+General 6

-Investment Policies and Standards
+Investment Policies and Standards 6

-Allowable Investments
+Allowable Investments 7

+Diversification and Maturities

-Delivery Requirements 11
+Delivery Requirements .12

 Reports of Investment Activity

-Reports to the Finance Board 12
+Reports to the Finance Board 13

-Financial Statement Basis
+Financial Statement Basis 13

-Attachments

-Glossary Attachment 1

-Relevant Code Sections

-Broker/Dealer Investment Policy Confirmation
+Compliance with the Code of Virginia 13